Ruger P series: Design details

 The P-series pistols are short recoil–operated, locked breech semi-automatic pistols.
 They use a SIG P220 type locking system, and an M1911-style tilting barrel.
 The P series were made with a traditional double-action/single-action (DA/SA), or double-action-only (DAO) trigger mechanism.

 The standard models have an ambidextrous manual safety/decocker located on the slide; when the safety lever is lowered to the safe position, the firing pin is cammed into the slide away from the hammer, the trigger is disconnected from the sear, and the hammer is decocked.
 The decocker models have no manual safety; instead, when the lever is lowered, it only cams the firing pin into the slide and drops the hammer.
 When the lever is released, the firing pin springs back to the normal position.
 The DAO models have no manual safety or decocker.
 All models feature an automatic firing pin safety that blocks the firing pin unless the trigger is pulled fully rearward.

 The pistols make extensive use of investment-cast parts and proprietary Ruger alloys.
 Nearly all internal parts, including the barrel, are stainless steel, while the slide and ejector are carbon steel.
 The P85 through P944 use an investment-cast aluminum frame, while the P95 and later models use a fiberglass-reinforced polyurethane frame.

-The 9 mm and .40 S&W versions use double-column box magazines; the 9 mm has a 15-round capacity, and the .40 S&W has a 10-round or 12-round capacity.
+The 9 mm and .40 S&W versions use double-column box magazines; the 9 mm has a 15-round capacity, and the .40 S&W has a 10-round or 11-round capacity, the latter being restricted to Law Enforcement use after the Clinton Assault Weapons Ban, that limited magazine capacity to a maximum of 10 rounds.
 The .45 ACP versions use single-column magazines holding seven or eight rounds (depending on the model).
 All P-series pistols of the same caliber use a similar magazine design, but slight modifications have been made to at least the 9 mm guns so that not all P-series magazines will function in all P-series frames.
 Ruger did not keep track of the magazine models so an older magazine may not secure in a newer frame.
-The Ruger Police Carbine also uses P-series magazines.
+The Ruger police carbine also uses P-series magazines.
 The P-series pistols have an ambidextrous magazine release located behind the trigger guard; it can be pushed forward from either side to eject the magazine.

 The early-model P95s have fixed, three-dot sights; newer P95s, P97s, and P345s have three-dot sights adjustable for windage.